vshn/component-rotating-bucket-backup/README.md

 # Commodore Component: rotating-bucket-backup

-This is a [Commodore][commodore] Component for rotating-bucket-backup.
+This is a [Commodore][commodore] Component to manage S3 bucket backups.

+The component creates a backup of an S3 bucket and stores it in another S3 bucket.
+The component creates a new bucket for each day of the month and stores the backup in the corresponding bucket.
+It then rotates by overwriting the corresponding bucket on the same day of the month.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see [syn.tools](https://syn.tools).